High School Benchmarks

 National college progression rates for high schools participating in the National Student Clearinghouse StudentTracker service

-This eighth annual report provides the most current data on high school graduates’ postsecondary enrollment, persistence, and completion outcomes.
+This ninth annual report provides the most current data on high school graduates’ postsecondary enrollment, persistence, and completion outcomes.
 These data are the most relevant benchmarks for monitoring and evaluating progress in assisting students to make the high school to college transition and earn a credential in a timely manner.
-The current report examines the immediate college enrollment for the high school graduating class of 2019, persistence for the class of 2017, and completion for the class of 2013.
-We continue to see large gaps between higher-income and low-income high schools on all fronts.
+The current report examines college enrollment for the high school graduating class of 2020, persistence for the class of 2018, and completion for the class of 2014.
+Large gaps persist between higher- and low-income high schools on all fronts.

 As part of our continued efforts to provide up-to-date enrollment information during the COVID-19 pandemic, this report features a special analysis of gap year enrollment for 2020 high school graduates (those who did not immediately enroll in college after high school but rather waited until fall of 2021) compared to the pre-pandemic patterns.
 The loss of immediate college enrollment in fall 2020, as previously reported in March, did not lead to an expected upswing in gap year enrollment in fall 2021.

 Key National Findings